Vikgur/gitops-argocd-platform-health-api-english-vers/README.md

 **Purpose:**
 Deploys `kyverno` — a Policy-as-Code engine.
 Applies policies to Kubernetes objects: annotation checks, blocking privileged containers, enforce logic, and more.

+# Implemented DevSecOps Practices

+This repository includes a set of DevSecOps tools to ensure quality and security control of GitOps manifests.

+## Security linting & validation

+### `.yamllint.yml`

+**Purpose:**
+Checks YAML syntax and style.
+Prevents formatting errors and enforces a consistent standard.

+---

+### `.checkov.yaml`

+**Purpose:**
+Analyzes Kubernetes manifests with Checkov.
+Detects insecure practices: using `latest` images, missing resource limits, misconfigured Ingress, etc.

+---

+### `policy/argo/secure-apps.rego`

+**Purpose:**
+OPA policies for Argo CD `Application`.
+They prohibit:
+- using `targetRevision: HEAD`,
+- disabling `prune` and `selfHeal` in `syncPolicy`.
+Ensures correct and secure configuration of Argo CD applications.

+---

+### `.gitleaks.toml`

+**Purpose:**
+Scans commits and files for secrets.
+Prevents leakage of tokens, passwords, and other sensitive data into Git.

+---

+### `.pre-commit-config.yaml`

+**Purpose:**
+Runs automated checks before commit (`yamllint`, `checkov`, `gitleaks`).
+Helps detect issues before changes are merged into the repository.

+---

+> As a result, the repository gains baseline DevSecOps coverage: from YAML syntax and style validation to secret scanning and Argo CD security policy enforcement.